 Termination Letter (Redundancy)A Termination Letter (Redundancy) is used to notify and terminate your employees' contract of employment due to redundancy.

 This Termination Letter (Redundancy) explains that you are terminating an employee on the basis of redundancy.
-It is important that you follow the correct procedures when terminating an employee.
-The termination of any employee should always be set in writing.
-A written record can help protect your business if any questions or legal issues arise regarding the termination.
+It is important that you follow the correct procedures when terminating an employee by meeting with the employee and issuing them with a formal letter.
+The termination of any employee should always be set out in writing.
+A written record can help protect your business if any questions or legal issues arise regarding the termination, such as a legal claim or refusal to return company property.
 It is recommended that you seek legal advice before terminating an employee as there are a number of legal options available to a disgruntled employee, including commencing proceedings against an employer for unlawful termination or unfair dismissal.

 Use this Termination Letter (Redundancy) if:

 - You would like to terminate the employment of an employee;

 - You would like to concisely explain to the employee why he/she has been dismissed; and